greenelab/connectivity-search-manuscript/manuscript.md

     [dongbohu](https://github.com/dongbohu)
     <br>
   <small>
-     Department of Pathology, Perelman School of Medicine University of Pennsylvania, Philadelphia PA, USA · Funded by The Gordon and Betty Moore Foundation (GBMF4552)
+     Department of Pathology, Perelman School of Medicine University of Pennsylvania, Philadelphia, PA 19104, USA · Funded by The Gordon and Betty Moore Foundation (GBMF4552)
   </small>